 In the small intestine, the body should absorb the nutrients needed from what is eaten.
 But in the case of malabsorption, the undigested carbohydrates left in the small intestine cause the body to draw water into the intestinal tract.
 This pushes the undigested carbohydrates into the colon where the microbes can feast on it.
 This allows for even more proliferation of the unwanted microbes and continued increase in malabsorption problems.

 Low intestinal carbohydrate digestive enzyme activity was found in 43% of patients with autism.
-(Horvath) Recent studies point out that ongoing carbohydrate malabsorption keeps the digestive system constantly weakened, leading to systemic disorders.
+(Horvath) Studies have shown that ongoing carbohydrate malabsorption keeps the digestive system constantly weakened, leading to systemic disorders.
 Suspected carbohydrate malabsorption should be treated to ward off further damage to the body’s digestive system.
-(GSDL)

 Most intestinal microbes require carbohydrates for energy.
 The Specific Carbohydrate Diet™ limits the availability of carbohydrates.
 By depriving these microbes of their food source, they gradually decrease in number.
 As the number of microbes decreases so do the toxic by-products they create.

-By following the SCD™, malabsorption is replaced with proper absorption.
+By following the SCD, malabsorption is replaced with proper absorption.
 Inflammation is decreased and the immune system can return to normal.
-Once the immune system is returned to adequate levels, it can begin to keep in the intestines microbes in proper balance.
+Once the immune system is restored to adequate levels, the intestinal microbes are able to return to a proper balance.

-The SCD™ allows simple carbohydrates, but prohibits complex carbohydrates.
 The diet is started by following an introductory diet, which consists of a limited selection of foods.
-After the introductory diet, the next stage of the diet allows many more foods, but requires that all fruits and vegetables be peeled, seeded and cooked in order to make them more easily digested.
-Raw fruits, vegetables, nuts and seeds are added to the diet later.
+After the introductory diet, the next stage of the diet adds many more foods but requires that all fruits and vegetables be peeled, seeded and cooked in order to make them more easily digested.
+Raw fruits, vegetables, nuts and seeds are added to the diet later once healing begins.
 To properly follow this diet, it is imperative to read Breaking the Vicious Cycle by Elaine Gottschall.
 The book details the progression of allowed foods as well as providing many delicious recipes.

 Articles and Websites: